-DB \
+DB

-forces alignment of the location counter to a halfword boundary.
-If, when this instruction is encountered, the location counter contains an odd value, one byte of zero value is generated, and the location counter is made even.
-If the location counter is already even, this instruction has no effect.
+forces alignment of the LOC to a halfword boundary.
+If, when this instruction is encountered, the LOC contains an odd value, one byte of zero value is generated, and the LOC is made even.
+If the LOC is already even, this instruction has no effect.